ninabarzh/broomstick/content/posts/delusion-peaceful-modern-europe.md

 ---
-title: 'The Delusion of a peaceful modern europe'
+title: 'The delusion of a peaceful modern europe'
 date: 2025-05-27T10:00:00.000Z
 draft: false
 tags: